jamesncox/gif-fit/notes.md

 # Functionality To Do

+[] Add sounds to timers
+    [] A start sound at the beginning of each exercise round (ExerciseTimer) [] A subtle tick/beep sound fro 3, 2, 1 at the end of each timer

+[] Add no-sleep to keep screen awake

 [x] Figure out how to use setTimeout() to display one object in an array at a time [x] Also how to add the selected rest timer before each move starts [x] When use selects number of exercises, allow them to see the list of moves?
 YES.
 I created this.